farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Manage_DLP_Policies.md

-# Learning Path 5 - Lab 5 - Exercise 1 - Manage DLP Policies
+# Module 5 - Lab 5 - Exercise 1 - Manage DLP Policies

 In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, your next steps are to implement Data Loss Prevention (DLP) policies at Adatum.
 You will begin by creating a custom DLP policy in this exercise, and then you’ll test DLP policies related to email message archiving and emails with sensitive data.